Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-debuggability/browser.md

 * Enable debug mode by following these [instructions](./#debug-mode).
 Then With the default logger, extra function context information will be output to the developer console when any SDK public method is invoked, which can be helpful for debugging.

-* If you're able to send the event successfully after entering `amplitude.init(API_KEY, 'USER_ID')` in the browser console, it indicates that something is wrong with your `amplitude.init` call.
-It might because you are not using the correct amplitude instance during initialization, or the `amplitude.init` hasn't been triggered as expected.
-We support deferred initialization, so the events will be dispatched after the initialization call.
-A `track` call without `init` won't show any errors.
-Therefore, please check your implementation.
+* Amplitude supports SDK deferred initialization.
+Events tracked before initialization will be dispatched after the initialization call.
+If you cannot send events but are able to send the event successfully after entering `amplitude.init(API_KEY, 'USER_ID')` in the browser console, it indicates that your `amplitude.init` call might not have been triggered in your codebase or you are not using the correct amplitude instance during initialization.
+Therefore, please check your implementation."

 ##### Network Request

 Use the **Inspect > Network** tab to view all network requests made by your page.
 Search for the Amplitude request.